yeslogic/prince-docs/docs/prince-for-books.md

 Another property for fine-tuning the line breaking behaviour is [`-prince-line-break-choices`](css-props.md#prop-prince-line-break-choices).

-The keyword `title` is intended for title pages of books or chapters, where phrasing considerations are of prime consideration even at the cost of extremely unbalanced lines.
+The keyword `title-page` is intended for title pages of books or chapters, where phrasing considerations are of prime consideration even at the cost of extremely unbalanced lines.

 The keyword `heading`, on the other hand, is closer to `body`, differing mainly in that it's less likely to hyphenate, and is more willing to make the first line(s) a little shorter if doing so avoids a short last line.

+The `*-greedy` and `*-lookahead` variations allow control over whether the choice of where to end a line can be affected by consequences further down the paragraph:

 The `*-greedy` keywords decide on line breaks solely based on the current line and on the length of the next word, never going back to change a decision on a line in the light of line-breaking issues encountered later.

-The `*-lookahead` keywords enable paragraph-at-a-time line-breaking for the paragraph in a non-justified paragraph: choosing where to end the line not just based on what seems best for the current line (as one might decide if using a pen or typewriter), but also considering the effect on future lines.
+The `*-lookahead` keywords, on the other hand, enable paragraph-at-a-time line-breaking for the paragraph in a non-justified paragraph: choosing where to end the line not just based on what seems best for the current line (as one might decide if using a pen or typewriter), but also considering the effect on future lines.
 It might better be described as "change previous lines", e.g. that if one finds that a loose line is produced, a human typesetter would check whether a short word or two could be brought forward from the previous line or two.

 Enabling lookahead for a paragraph makes Prince take longer, though the results are typically slightly better: still ragged, but fewer lines that are much shorter than nearby lines.

 A disadvantage of lookahead is that any "mistakes" (that is, differences from what a human would choose) risk appearing inexplicable to a reader, unlike with the non-lookahead versions where the only reason that a line would be noticeably short is where the following line starts with a long word.

-This means that the non-lookahead versions might be a better choice in jobs where Prince's line breaks will be accepted without human oversight; whereas if a typesetter will look for and correct any problems in the rag of the paragraph, then the lookahead versions will typically give a better starting point.
+This means that the non-lookahead versions might be a better choice in jobs where Prince's line breaks will be accepted without human oversight; whereas if a typesetter will look, for and correct any problems in the rag of the paragraph, then the lookahead versions will typically give a better starting point.

 <p id="note-typesetter">A typesetter's intervention currently involves modifying the HTML: it is not requireed to assign an <code>id</code> to each paragraph, but it is nevertheless common practice to do so for making other changes, such as changing the number of lines in a paragraph for pagination purposes (whether using <code>-prince-n-lines</code> or <code>word-spacing</code> or <code>letter-spacing</code>), or assigning a unique value to each chapter in order to change how many lines are on the last page of the chapter (say, by adding <code>1pt</code> to the inside margin).
 See also <a href="#spread-balancing">Spread Balancing</a>.</p>

 To illustrate the difference, one could also say that non-lookahead versions give paragraph shapes reminiscent of those given by word processors and web browsers, while the lookahead versions come slightly closer to what one might find in books.

 The keyword `fast` can be used for quick web-browers–style line breaking, useful for testing the effect of styling changes that don't depend on good line breaking.
+Values other than `fast` currently have no effect on justified paragraphs.

 The base stylesheet that Prince for Books applies to all HTML documents (i.e. the "user-agent style sheet", in CSS terminology) includes the ruleset